-Number of Registers: The number of 16 bit registers reserved for the specified contents.

-Description: Details, examples, limits, and default values for the parameter stored at the specified written to an address may return a Modus Exception 3, Illegal Data, or may be ignored.
+- Number of Registers: The number of 16-bit registers reserved for the specified contents. - Contents: Parameter stored at the specified address. - Description: Details, examples, limits, and default values for the parameter stored at the specified address. - Data Range: Valid data read from or written to an address range.
+Data not in this range which is written to an address may return a Modus Exception 3, Illegal Data, or may be ignored.